credativ/plutono/docs/sources/enterprise/reporting.md

 #### Monthly

-> Only available in Grafana Enterprise v7.1+.
+> Only available in Plutono Enterprise v7.1+.

 Monthly reports are generated once per month.
 All fields are required.